Timon05/DIY-Spectrometer/README.md

 in the originals you can load all your images, you'd like to analyze.

 It is based on https://github.com/kousheekc/DIY-Spectrometer-Analyser/tree/master this code from kousheekc.

 THIS IS A VERY INACCURATE CODE.
-YOU ARE RESPONSIBLe FOR WHAT YOU DO.
+YOU ARE RESPONSIBLE FOR WHAT YOU DO.